-CHOOSING – When figuring out something or make a decision, WE:
+CHOICES – When figuring out something or making a decision, WE:

 • Consciously : use cognitive functions (thinking) via the rational cortex, which takes at least 0.1 seconds to get going.
 This level of DM is based on the principle of utility, where the value of each option is assessed by its cost-benefit to us or a loved one.

 EXP : Stopping oneself from crossing a busy street when the light is yellow

 • Unconsciously : automatically responding from emotions, especially when under stress, such as in a heated argument or when in immediate danger.
 Es happen almost instantly, so it’s much harder to notice & be in charge of them!

 EXP : Saying something inappropriate to the boss as a knee jerk reaction

 • Indirectly : Es stimulate our brains to deal with input very quickly & in specific ways.
 If we react to input by disregarding facts, common-sense or circumstances, we can easily end up coming to a wrong conclusion, & therefore take inappropriate actions

 EXP : Calling an old lover who’s made it clear she/he’s not interested